What is ehrlichiosis?

-Ehrlichiosis needs treatment right away and in most cases treatment is started before the diagnosis is confirmed.
+Ehrlichiosis needs treatment right away.In most cases, treatment is started before the diagnosis is confirmed.
 This is done to help prevent severe complications.

 Antibiotic medicine is the main treatment.
-Doxycycline is given most often.
-This is shown to work against the bacteria.
+Doxycycline is the antibiotic given most often.
+Ithas been shown to work against the bacteria.
 If you have early treatment and have only mild symptoms, you can probably take your antibiotic at home.
 Your fever will likely go away in a few days.
 Your other symptoms may not go away for a few weeks.